 http://iws.punahou.edu/user/cshigemitsu/worldlit/dialogues/2/images/mzd04.jpg

 Iconic images of Mao or heroes like Lei Feng were ubiquitous and repeated over and over again.
 For example, reproductions of the oil painting Chairman Mao goes to Anyuan (1968) by Liu Chunhua reached every commune in China.
 When it arrived at a commune, it was treated in the same way as a religious icon, being greeted and paraded by a large adoring crowd.
 This painting depicts an episode in early Communist mythology, when a youthful Mao traveled to the district of Anyuan to lead a miners’ strike.
 Having just reached the summit of a mountain, the young Mao radiates hope and revolutionary idealism.
-Like other posters from the period, the painting style was indebted to Soviet Social Realism, though gone were the scenes depicting the miserable plight of the peasants or workers, replaced by an uplifting and triumphal tone.
+Like other posters from the period, the painting style was indebted to Soviet Social Realism and characterised by an uplifting and triumphal tone.

 Liu Chunhua (1944 - ), Chairman Mao Goes to Anyuan, 1969.
 Poster.